Introducing API Playground (and YouTube Monitoring!) Learn more

 Reply.io's import process

-Then map the according data in our .CSV to variables within Reply.io -- you can also create any custom variables you'd like for importing variables that don't already exist within the platform:
+Then map the data in your .csv to variables inside Reply.io.
+You can create custom variables for fields that don't already exist.

 Mapping our variables within Reply.io